 Playa de Palma Trial: Who Bears Responsibility After the Rooftop Terrace Collapse?

 It is a cool November morning on the Paseo of Playa de Palma; the wind carries the salty scent of the sea and the distant roar of the waves merges with the crack of footsteps on the sidewalk.
-In the courtroom in Palma sits a man whose rooftop terrace collapsed in May 2024 and cost four people their lives.
+In the court hearing after the terrace collapse in Palma sits a man whose rooftop terrace collapsed in May 2024 and cost four people their lives.
 He is the operator of the beach club – today he testifies: "I knew nothing."

 The Key Question: Knowledge or Neglect?

 Much stands or falls with that statement.
-The defense emphasizes diligence: inspection reports, safety checks and a deposit of €250,000 as financial support for the injured and bereaved have been presented.
+The defense emphasizes diligence: inspection reports, safety checks and a deposit of €250,000 as financial support for the injured and bereaved have been presented, as detailed in Medusa Beach: Who Bears Responsibility After the Collapse?
 But the central question remains, repeatedly asked in the courtroom: Was that enough, or were warning signs missed — out of ignorance, negligence or structural gaps in the system?

 Scene before the court: Relatives hold photos in their hands, some stand silently in small groups, an older neighbor breathes deeply and says quietly that the matter will "finally be examined."
 It is this mix of grief, anger and the desire for clarity that shapes the atmosphere.